 Section 9.5: Dissolution Procedure.
 In the event of dissolution, the corporation shall, after payment of all liabilities, distribute any remaining assets to an organization or organizations which, at the time, are exempt from taxation under Section 501(c)(3) of the Internal Revenue Code of 1954, as amended.
 Dissolution may only be effected in accordance with the laws of the jurisdiction of incorporation.

-Article X: Amendment of Bylaws
+Article X: Amendment and Interpretation of Bylaws

+Section 10.1: Amendment.
 These bylaws may be amended only by a two-thirds vote of the membership present in person or by proxy at a meeting at which there is a quorum.

 Article XI: Effective Date

 These bylaws and any amendments hereto shall become effective immediately subsequent to their adoption by the members of Lamaze International.